 He came to witness to the truth (John 18:37) and he was the truth (John 14:6).
 His witness and his person were the Word of truth.
 He said, “If you abide in my word, you are truly my disciples” (John 8:31), and he said, “Abide in me” (John 15:7).
 When we abide in him we are abiding in the word.
 He said that his works were a “witness” about him (John 5:36; 10:25).
 In other words, in his working he was the Word.

 Jesus: God’s Decisive, Final Message

-In Revelation 19:13 (by the same author as the Gospel), he describes Jesus’ glorious return: “He is clothed in a robe dipped in blood, and the name by which he is called is The Word of God.”
+In Revelation 19:13 (by the same author as the Gospel), he describes Jesus’s glorious return: “He is clothed in a robe dipped in blood, and the name by which he is called is the Word of God.”
 Jesus is called The Word of God, as he returns to earth.
 Two verses later John says, “From his mouth comes a sharp sword” (Revelation 19:15).
-In other words, Jesus strikes the nations in the power of the word of God that he speaks—the sword of the Spirit (Ephesians 6:17).
+In other words, Jesus strikes the nations in the power of the word of God that he speaks — the sword of the Spirit (Ephesians 6:17).
 But the power of this word is so united with Jesus himself that John says that he doesn’t just have a sword of God’s word coming out of his mouth, but he is the Word of God.

 Four Observations About Jesus